techidaily/site-games-able/source/_posts/broadcasting-your-ps5-gaming-session.md

 ![the other page of the ps5 user and accounts settings screen](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/01/user-and-accounts-ps5.jpg)
 3. Select**Disable** to turn off game sharing on your console.
 ![the console sharing and offline play settings screen on ps5](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/01/console-sharing-and-offline-play-ps5.jpg)
 4. On the other PS5, connect it to the internet and log into your PSN account.
-If you don't have an existing account on that console, you can[create a new user account on that PS5](https://www.makeuseof.com/how-to-add-a-new-ps5-user-and-guest-account/) .
+If you don't have an existing account on that console, you can [create a new user account on that PS5](https://www.makeuseof.com/how-to-add-a-new-ps5-user-and-guest-account/) .
 5. Navigate to the**Console Sharing and Offline Play** screen (steps one and two above).
 6. Select**Enable** this time around to enable game sharing on that console.
 ![enabling game sharing on PS5](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/enabling-game-sharing-on-ps5.jpg)